Vocational Aptitude Diploma (Diplôme d'aptitude professionnelle - DAP)

-Adults who discover or rediscover a desire to learn a trade or change their professional prospects may obtain a DAP through sandwich training by way of an adult apprenticeship.
-It should be noted that in the healthcare and social professions sector the DAP for Nursing Assistants is accessible through on-the-job training.
+Adults who discover or rediscover a desire to learn a trade or a profession or to change their professional prospects may obtain a DAP through sandwich training by way of an adult apprenticeship.
+It should be noted that in the healthcare and social professions sector the DAP for Nursing Assistants is also accessible through on-the-job training.

 Anyone who is in employment may also acquire a DAP by the validation of non-formal and informal learning (Validation des acquis de l'expérience - VAE).

-The list of DAP through adult apprenticeship may vary from school year to school year.
-Applicants should contact the Vocational Guidance Service (Service d'Orientation Professionnelle) of the Agency for the Development of Employment (Agence pour le développement de l'emploi - ADEM) for further details.
+All the professional training courses organised under an apprenticeship contract are accessible to adults.
+Applicants may contact the Vocational Guidance Service (Service d'orientation professionnelle) of the Employment agency (Agence pour le développement de l'emploi - ADEM-OP) for further details.

 In the framework of the adult apprenticeship, applicants must:

-Agency for the Development of Employment (Agence pour le Développement de l’Emploi – ADEM)Vocational Guidance Services
+Employment agency (Agence pour le Développement de l’Emploi – ADEM)Vocational Guidance Services

 Tel. +352 247 85480